Create PlantUML diagrams directly in Miro

 Can we collaborate in real time?

 Yes.
-Miro supports multi‑user editing, comments, @mentions and frames.
-Diagrams placed on a board behave like other Miro objects and can be moved, grouped and exported.
+Miro supports multi-user editing, comments, @mentions, and frames.
+Diagrams placed on a board behave like other Miro objects and can be moved, grouped, and exported.

-Does it work with my repos?
+Does it work with my repositories?

 Summary